-A stagflation scenario was examined as part of the ORSA process in order to take account of potential fallout from geopolitical tensions.
-To this end, a baseline scenario that reflected the best estimates for the relevant parameters, such as capital markets and costs, was produced as of June 30, 2023.
-The material assumptions in the stagflation scenario were the acceleration of inflation, a sharp rise in interest rates, and a subsequent recession.
-A fall in share prices combined with a widening of spreads and a reduction in demand for real estate were also assumed.
-The impact on the underwriting business of an inflation-driven increase in claims and costs compared with the baseline scenario was also taken into consideration.
-For 2024, the analysis showed that these changes would cause the coverage ratio, compared with the baseline scenario, to decrease by 124.2 percentage points to 238.1 percent.
+A capital market stress scenario was examined as part of the ORSA process in order to take account of potential economic fallout from a renewed escalation or prolongation of geopolitical tensions.
+To this end, a baseline scenario that reflected the best estimates for relevant parameters was produced as of June 30, 2024.
+The capital market stress scenario was designed to simulate the sudden onset of stress in 2025.
+Material assumptions were a strong rise in interest rates, particularly in the short-dated segment, a significant widening of spreads, a notable collapse in the stock markets and in private equity investments, and a fall in the value of real estate.
+For 2025, the analysis showed that these changes would cause the coverage ratio, compared with the baseline scenario, to decrease by 48.0 percentage points to 263.0 percent.

 Another scenario analysis carried out as part of the ORSA process examined the impact of the long-term risks associated with climate change on the Company's investment portfolio.
 These climate change risks relate, for example, to additional costs resulting from political decisions on carbon emissions and costs resulting from extreme weather events.
 At the same time, profits can be made due to technological advances.
 The analysis was undertaken for several scenarios and took into account the pace of climate change and its relationship with greenhouse gas emissions and the global business processes that lead to those emissions.
-The analyses performed showed that the potential loss of own funds from climate change would be tangible but would not endanger ARAG SE's risk-bearing capacity.
+The analyses performed showed that the potential loss of own funds from climate change would be tangible but would not endanger ARAG SE's risk-bearing capacitu.